 It was all the most stressful… and the most sweaty.
 But it did force us to rise early and head to the Canyon for a rite of passage sort of hike.
 We picked the short version due to our lack of sleep, but it was beautiful all the same:

 And this is where the Outback works its magic.
-You can sleep in a creepy hotel room with plenty of bugs, listen to dingos mauling babies in the distance, and drive through absolute nothingness for four hours… and before you know it, you’re in the middle of a red and hazy dreamscape.
+You can sleep in a creepy hotel room with plenty of bugs, listen to dingos mauling babies in the distance, and drive through absolute nothingness for four hours.
+But before you know it, you’re in the middle of a red and hazy dreamscape.

 Complete with wild camels, smiling as you pass on by.